 Tax cuts reduce the federal budget, dollar-for-dollar, immediately.
 These same cuts have a multiplier effect on economic growth.
 Tax cuts put money in consumers' pockets, which they spend.
 That stimulates business growth and more hiring.
 The result?
 A larger tax base.

 But the effect that tax cuts have depends on how fast the economy is growing when they are applied.
 It also depends on the types of taxes and how high they were before the cut.
 The Laffer Curve shows that cutting taxes only increases government revenue up to a point.
 Once taxes get low enough, cutting them will decrease revenue instead.
 Cuts worked during Reagan's presidency because the highest tax rate was 70 percent.
 They have a much weaker effect when tax rates are below 50 percent.

 Other economists pointed to lower interest rates as the real stimulator of the economy.
 The Federal Open Market Committee lowered the fed funds rate from 6 percent at the beginning of 2001 to 1 percent in June 2003.
-The fed funds rate history illustrates how this decrease progressed through the years.
+The fed funds rate history illustrates how this decrease progressed throughout the years.